Fexty12573/SharpPluginLoader/docs/Install/Installation.md

 ```

 ## Usage
+### Config
+SPL configuration is stored in `loader-config.json` in the same directory as `MonsterHunterWorld.exe`.
+It will be automatically generated when using SPL.

+### Menu
+Press `F9` to access the SPL menu in-game.
+Plugins may add various UI in this menu.

+### Plugins
 Any C# plugins will be placed directly into the `CSharp` directory.
 The plugin loader will automatically load all DLLs in this directory.
 Subdirectories are also supported, so you can organize your plugins however you want.